Scottish Shortbread Cookies

 3/4 cup sugar

-1 - Cream margarine, sugar and almond extract
+1 - Cream butter, sugar and almond extract

 in a large mixer bowl on low speed.